Why Directors Predict Tough Studio Negotiations - ExBulletin

 But this year may be different.

 In a recent message to its 19,000 members, DGA leaders have signaled that negotiations will be difficult and that the union is in no rush to start negotiating a new contract to replace the one that expires on June 3.
-They also indicated that they could let the Writers Guild of America and SAG-AFTRA go first, a notable departure from the practice of recent years where the DGA preferred to take the lead and establish a model for negotiation for other unions, whose contracts also expire in June.
+They also indicated they might let the Writers Guild of America and SAG-AFTRA go first, a notable departure from practice in recent years in which the DGA preferred to take the lead and establish a bargaining model for the other unions, whose contracts also expire in June.

 Such a move could give more bargaining power to the more vocal WGA which many say is set to strike for the first time since the 100-day walkout in 2007-08 and underscores the level of discontent between the unions. of Hollywood and their employers.